List of Scary Movie (film series) characters: Tom Logan

-Tom was a former pastor and farmer who lived with his daughter Sue and brother George.
-His wife died in a car accident prior to the film, which made him give up church.
-After him and his brother discover alien activity on their farm, as well as having to face Tabitha.
+Tom Logan was a former pastor and farmer who lived with his daughter Sue and brother George.
+His wife Annie (Denise Richards) died in a car accident prior to the film, which made him give up church.
+Tom and George discover alien activity on their farm, as well as having to face a ghost named Tabitha.
 He officiates the marriage of Cindy and George in the film's conclusion.
 In Scary Movie 4, Tom is depressed living in New York and attempts to kill himself, but the process is ruined by Cindy, who makes him overdose on Viagra and impale himself on his own penis.

-Tom is based off of Graham Hess from Signs and Peter Kirk from The Grudge.
+Tom is based on Graham Hess (Mel Gibson) from Signs and Peter Kirk (Bill Pullman) from The Grudge.
 Sheen also portrayed Charlie Sanders in Scary Movie 5.